michaeledwards0/secure-ai-deployment-azure-/docs/01-identity-fortress.md

 Establish the Zero Trust identity layer and governance baseline for the Contoso AI Labs environment before any AI workloads are deployed, following the principle that identity is the primary security perimeter in cloud architectures — and that policy enforcement is what keeps that perimeter intact over time.

 ### Approach
-[Describe your reasoning for the group structure, why break-glass matters, why report-only mode was used first, how PIM enables least-privilege operations, and why policy-as-guardrails matters at the identity layer.]
+[Describe your reasoning for the group structure, why break-glass matters, why report-only mode was used first, how PIM enables least-privilege operations, why risk-based Conditional Access was built directly rather than through the legacy Identity Protection UI, and why policy-as-guardrails matters at the identity layer.]

 ### Controls Implemented
 - Role-based access control via three security groups